Integrated and Continuous School Improvement

 Additional Resources

-Michigan Department of Education: MICIP Website
+- Michigan Department of Education: MICIP Website - MDE's MICIP support website is available with resources and information.